raphaelmarshall/What-happens-when.../README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* If no DNS server is able to provide the IP address for the requested URL, the user will receive an error message indicating that the website could not be found.

 ARP process